-The Prima Facie Evaluation is conducted by the Secretary General for complaints that have not been dismissed or referred.
-The Secretary General will normally proceed to the Prima Facie Evaluation within ten (10) working days of the Initial Response.
+The Prima Facie Evaluation is conducted by the Senior Ethics Officer for complaints that have not been dismissed or referred.
+The Senior Ethics Officer will normally proceed to the Prima Facie Evaluation within eight (8) working days of the Initial Response.
 A prima facie evaluation of the complaint includes verification that the case as described in the Complaint meets the definition of "harassment" as set out in the NRC Policy on Harassment Prevention and Conflict Resolution (2016).

 The written complaint is considered admissible only if it meets this definition.
 The determination in these matters is to be based on evidence and on how a reasonable person might perceive the cited conduct.
-The complainant (and parties copied) are notified in writing without undue delay of the decision related to the admissibility of the complaint and of the reasons for the decision.
+The complainant (and persons copied on the complaint) are notified in writing without undue delay of the decision related to the admissibility of the complaint and of the reasons for the decision.

 The complainant may clarify his or her complaint and resubmit it with additional information on one occasion; however, without additional information, the initial decision will not be revised.

 5.3 Communication of the complaint

 Upon the decision of admissibility, the Senior Ethics Officer will seek guidance, as required, from the NRC's Access to Information and Privacy (ATIP) Coordinator to ensure that any personal information contained in communication on the complaint is handled in accordance with the requirements of the Privacy Act.

 Once the documentation has been reviewed and, if necessary, redacted on the advice of the ATIP Coordinator, the Senior Ethics Officer transmits the complaint documentation to:

 - first, the level of management to whom the respondent reports and/or other appropriate management; then within two (2) working days

 - the respondent; and

 - the complainant and persons previously copied on the complaint.